 Individuals appeared to adjust their behavior differently to improve their performance through the serial reversals.
 There was a negative correlation between an individual’s $\phi$ and $\lambda$ after their last reversal (-0.39, -0.72 to -0.06, n=8 grackles).
 While, as predicted, essentially all grackles who experienced the serial reversal learning experiments increased their $\phi$ and decreased their $\lambda$ (Figure 5), individuals ended up with different combinations of the two parameters and all combinations allowed them to switch to the newly rewarded option in 50 trials or less.
 Individuals ended up along the lower (on the y-axis) side of the space of values that are needed to reach criterion in the serial reversal learning experiment (the lower edge of the light gray shading in Figure 3).

-We used the values from the two individuals at the ends of the spectrum: the one with the highest $\phi$ and lowest $\lambda$, and the one with the lowest $\phi$ and highest $\lambda$.
+We illustrate how these differences in $\phi$ and $\lambda$ lead to slightly different ways of reaching the passing criterion during the final reversal.
+We used the values from the two individuals at the ends of the spectrum, the one with the highest $\phi$ and lowest $\lambda$, and the one with the lowest $\phi$ and highest $\lambda$, to explore how individuals switched from the previous option to the option that is now being rewarded.
 Based on equations 1-3, individuals with a slightly higher $\phi$ and slightly lower $\lambda$ are expected to learn the new reward associations after a reversal more quickly.
 However, they continue to explore the alternative option even after they learned the new association and therefore do not exclusively choose the rewarded option (red line in Figure 6).
 Individuals with a slightly lower $\phi$ and a slightly higher $\lambda$ are expected to take slightly longer to learn that the reward has switched, but once they reversed their association, they rarely choose the unrewarded option (purple line in Figure 6).
 Together, this suggests that all individuals improved by the same extent through the training such that the differences in their performances persisted, but they utilized slightly different behaviors to quickly reach criterion after a reversal.